maolarte/Aurora/README.md

 - [`Modules`](/modules/README.md): Directory of custom functions which are used in scripts.
 - [`Defaults`](/defaults/README.md): Directory of JSON objects of constant values that which are used in scripts.

+## Deprecated Scripts

+Scripts that are no longer in active development:

+### `process_meltwater`

+This scripted returned a dataset of which the raw dataa had been retrieved from [Meltwater API](https://developer.meltwater.com/docs/meltwater-api/).
+This script was run to aggregate the data to a manageble size while perserving desired indicators types.
+The process dataset was used in [Redes sociales](https://github.com/Auh3b/immap-migration-dashboard/blob/main/src/components/views/Media.tsx).
+Access to the raw data is no longer available.
+Last update was `29/10/2023`.
+As such active development of this script was seized.